-This was good news because then I wouldn’t have to ponder the merits of handing over cash vs. cash and cards vs the whole wallet.
+This was good news because then I wouldn’t have to ponder the merits of handing over cash vs. the whole wallet.
 For him to run off with my credit cards, driver’s license, etc. would have made the situation messier for both us.

-I opened it up the wallet and pulled out the cash, and noticed the ATM receipt mixed in with the two twenties and a few singles.
+I opened it up the wallet and pulled out the cash, and noticed the ATM receipt mixed in with a twenty and a few singles.
 I started to fish out the receipt, then thought better of it.
 I left it with the currency.

-The key reason in leaving the receipt among the case: I didn’t want to delay this process any further while this angry young man was pointing a “heater” at me.
+The key reason in leaving the receipt among the cash: I didn’t want to delay this process any further while this angry young man was pointing a “heater” at me.

 A Third Way

 In world that fixates on binary choices, there is much made of the “fight or flight” scenarios when people encounter stressful or dangerous situations.
 Thankfully, the world is more nuanced than that.

 Moments before, I had chosen not to fight, now I was pondering flight as an option.

 I’m not fast by any means, but at that point in my life, I could literally run for hours.
 This man didn’t look like he could run very far at all.
 I briefly thought of fleeing while he was distracted by my money (“formerly” my money at this point).

 What stopped me was recollection of the people I’ve known— of large circumference, and with very little stamina—that were fast as shit in a short sprint.
 I knew that girth was not necessarily an indicator of speed, or lack thereof.

 This kid in the White Sox jacket, pointing the “heater” at me didn’t seem like he was a gifted sprinter, though I made conscious decision not to run.
 Because he was certainly fast enough to shoot me in the back.